 BlackBerry calls off sale, spurring doubts and stock plunge

-TORONTO (Reuters) - BlackBerry Ltd abandoned on Monday its plan to sell itself and said its CEO is stepping down, sparking a 16 percent dive in its share price and raising fears the struggling smartphone maker is running out of options.
+TORONTO/NEW YORK (Reuters) - BlackBerry Ltd abandoned on Monday its plan to sell itself and said its CEO is stepping down, sparking a 16 percent dive in its share price and raising fears the struggling smartphone maker is running out of options.

 The only formal offer to buy BlackBerry - a tentative one - had come from Fairfax, which wanted to take the company private for $4.7 billion.
 But sources said Fairfax boss Prem Watsa had trouble financing the deal.
 Fairfax will now end up with $250 million of the debt offering.

-BlackBerry shares closed 16 percent lower at $6.50, giving the company a market value of about $3.38 billion, down from its boom-time peak of $80 billion.
+BlackBerry shares closed 16 percent lower at $6.50, giving the company a market value of about $3.38 billion, down from its peak of $80 billion.

 BlackBerry named John Chen, credited with turning around Sybase Inc in the late 1990s, as its interim CEO and executive chairman.
 Sybase, an enterprise software company, was eventually acquired by SAP AG in 2010.